Fit Testing with the TSI Portacount

 The reason for a poor fit factor can be difficult to determine.
 The experience of the test operator will often determine whether or how quickly the problem is resolved.
 Performing a Zero Check and Maximum Fit Factor Check as described in the Portacount Operation & Service Manual will tell you if the problem is with the Portacount or the mask.
 If you are using a shared test respirator that has a history of fitting well, you know that the problem is either donning technique or improper size.
 If you test employees in their own respirator using a fit test adapter, you could also have a defective mask.
 Trial and error is often the only recourse.

-Where do I get probed masks and/or fit test adapters?
+Where can I buy fit test adapters?

 Why should a person refrain from smoking for 60 minutes before being fit tested with the Portacount?